-There are three hurdles that must be overcome as video solutions rise in prevalence across the healthcare industry.
+Three hurdles must be overcome as video solutions rise in prevalence across the healthcare industry.

-Dr. Centaine Snoswell’s passion for improving palliative care was palpable during her recent presentation at the recent Successes and Failures in Telehealth 2022 (SFT-22) conference in Australia.
-She shared that 48 percent of residents in Queensland live in remote areas, without access to specialist palliative care, depriving them of adequate physical, emotional, and practical support they need during a challenging time of life.
+Dr. Centaine Snoswell’s passion for improving palliative care was palpable during her recent presentation at Australia's Successes and Failures in Telehealth 2022 (SFT-22) conference.
+She shared that 48 percent of residents in Queensland live in remote areas without access to specialist palliative care, depriving them of adequate physical, emotional, and practical support they need during a challenging time.

-The true gamechanger for these rural patients is the growing prevalence of video consultations, a form of telehealth, that can give patients access to the care they need, from their own homes.
-It can also reduce the financial burden, as the cost of virtual care is significantly less than an overnight stay in the hospital.
+The true game-changer for these rural patients is the growing prevalence of video consultations, a form of telehealth that can give patients access to the care they need from their homes.
+It can also reduce the financial burden, as virtual care costs significantly less than an overnight stay in the hospital.

-Telehealth, a term that encompasses both telephone- and video-based caregiving, has been around for more than 30 years, but it’s only during the pandemic that we’ve experienced true, exponential growth.
+Telehealth, a term encompassing both telephone- and video-based caregiving, has been around for more than 30 years, but it’s only during the pandemic that we’ve experienced exponential growth.

 A recent study published in the Journal of Telemedicine and Telecare investigated cancer care and management during the pandemic.
-The researchers compared in-person, video, and telephone consultations, weighing the perceptions of the patients and healthcare professionals as well as the quality of care.
+The researchers compared in-person, video, and telephone consultations, weighing the perceptions of the patients and healthcare professionals and the quality of care.

 The study found that video, compared to telephone, led to “greater clinician prescription, diagnostic and decision-making accuracy, and confidence in managing patients during critical consultations.”
-It comes down to the ability to see facial expressions and body language – a key part of human communication.
+It comes down to seeing facial expressions and body language – a key part of human communication.

 Video consultations ensure human connection in caregiving

 While the telephone is suited for quick and easy conversations, such as scheduling, video is ideally suited to support doctor-patient relationships.
-It enables better understanding, greater empathy in the communication and is an effective way to treat patients without forcing them to leave their homes.
+It enables better understanding and greater empathy in communication and is an effective way to treat patients without forcing them to leave their homes.

-However, the researchers noted that telephone conversations were at times “easier” due to poor internet quality and access to technology in rural parts of the country.
-But this hurdle essentially ties back to the video technology in use, and its capabilities and ease-of-use, regardless of device or network quality.
+However, the researchers noted that telephone conversations were sometimes “easier” due to poor internet quality and access to technology in rural parts of the country.
+But this hurdle essentially ties back to the video technology in use, and its capabilities and ease of use, regardless of device or network quality.

-These types of hurdles are not to be ignored, as they will only rise in prevalence as healthcare providers around the world turn to video solutions as part of their care regime.
+These hurdles are not to be ignored, as they will only rise in prevalence as healthcare providers worldwide turn to video solutions as part of their care regime.
 So, it’s time we start tackling them to ensure video consultations become a positive part of patient care.

-Here’s a look at the top telehealth barriers we face and what we can do about it:
+Here’s a look at the top telehealth barriers we face and what we can do about them

 1. Poor internet quality and lack of technology